 An album "goes platinum" once it has hit a certain number of sales.
-The exact number of album sales required to go platinum varies from country to country, depending on population.
+The exact number of album sales required to go platinum varies from country to country, depending on the population.
 In the United States, the Recording Industry Association of America (RIAA) certifies single and album sales.
 The association tracks singles and albums sold in retail stores and those sold by mail order and other methods.
-Although other organizations track album sales, RIAA is the first entity to have done so and continues to be the only entity equip to track 100 percent of an artist’s album sales.
+Although other organizations track album sales, RIAA is the first entity to have done so and continues to be the only entity equipped to track 100 percent of an artist’s album sales.

 History of the RIAA

 Founded in the 1950s, the RIAA began certifying albums gold and made its first platinum certification, based on actual sales, in 1976.
 By 1992, each disc in a multi-disc set counted as one album toward platinum certification.
 Due to the radical changes in the way physical albums are manufactured—and changes in the way that consumers buy music due to technology trends—platinum album status varies, depending on when the certification was made.

 What Makes an Album “Platinum”

 In the United States, platinum certification means that an album has sold 1 million copies or that a single has sold 2 million copies.
 The RIAA introduced multi-platinum certification in 1984 to acknowledge album sales higher than 1 million; the association also offers “diamond” certification for albums selling 10 million copies or more.

 But the RIAA does not automatically certify music sales.
 Record labels that want the data for marketing purposes must request it from the association.
 To certify record sales, the RIAA conducts audits of physical albums sold from information included in the musician’s royalty statement.
 Royalty statements include both retail store and direct-to-consumer sales—such as mail-order catalogs—minus returns.
 Each country that collects data on album sales has its own platinum album criteria.